jonlpersson/ed-latimore/site/_posts/2020-09-07-what-its-like-training-for-a-pro-fight.md

 Outside of the cruiserweight (175-200 lbs) and heavyweight (201+ lbs) divisions of boxing, weight lifting is generally discouraged in the boxing world.
 Even in those weight divisions, the attitude toward weight lifting will vary from coach to coach.

-No coach denies the benefit of having more muscle, but where the resistance typically comes from is the fact that it takes time to build muscle and that time could be used to develop skills.
+No coach denies the benefit of having more muscle, but where the resistance typically comes from is that it takes time to build muscle and that time could be used to develop skills.
 It's an opportunity cost problem.

 As physical of a sport as boxing is, muscle mass doesn't win fights.
 Skill and athletic capacity does.
 If anything, the added muscle comes with a real cost as it places an even greater demand on your cardiovascular system.